 The demarcation in a color space differentiates these two container formats and their usage.

-– If the need in PhotoLab is to correct lens flaws as well as to do proper denoising, and the desire is to manage light and color in another software, opt for the linear DNG export.
+– If the need is to correct lens flaws as well as to do proper denoising with PhotoLab, and the desire is to manage light and color in another software, opt for the linear DNG export.

 – If PhotoLab tools are suitable for managing color (color rendering, HSL, etc.) and light (smart lighting, clearview, etc.), then opt for 16-bit TIFF export.